 It’s possible that your doctor may adjust your dosage of Qulipta based on certain factors.
 For example, your doctor may decrease your dose of Qulipta if you’re taking certain medications that may interact with the drug.
 Examples of medications that can interact with Qulipta include:

 In addition, your doctor may recommend a lower dose of Qulipta if you have kidney problems.
 This is because your kidneys help your body to get rid of Qulipta.
-And if they aren’t working well enough to remove the drug, it can build up in your body, and you may experience more side effects.
+If they aren’t working well enough to remove the drug, it can build up in your body, and you may experience more side effects.
+(To learn more about Qulipta’s side effects, see this article.)

 Below are the answers to some frequently asked questions about Qulipta.